Net Zero Roadmap

 3. Scope 3 under categories of upstream leased assets, downstream transport, processing of sold products and franchises are not applicable to Ayala Land’s operations.

-Ayala Land’s journey to net zero shows the company’s continued commitment to responsible development and sustainable operations throughout the organization.
+Ayala Land’s decarbonization journey shows the company’s continued commitment to responsible development and sustainable operations throughout the organization.

 DateMilestone and Details